MACIEK1JAREMA/Cosmic-Transparency/README.md

 This work formed part of Bachelors Physics Project for creators: Maciej Tomasz Jarema and Addam Smith.
 Thus, project reports are also avaliable.

+To run the codes.
+Set your working directory to the location of this Repo.